COVID-19 Support Page

 What do I do if my child, or a child I know, relies on food assistance provided by schools in my community?

 Some school districts, including Round Rock ISD, are continuing food distribution services for free of charge for all students.
 Taylor ISD students participating in remote learning can find information on pre-ordering meals for pickup here.

 To find out if your student qualifies for food assistance, check out TEA’s Child Nutrition Program Meal Service During COVID-19 Outbreak FAQ.

 Will Special Education students continue to receive support services?

 The Texas Education Agency (TEA) is working with local school districts to determine how to best provide support services for students with disabilities without spreading COVID-19.
-The most up-to-date information along with a Q & A on special education during the COVID-19 crisis can be found here and further resources on special education and other special populations here.
+The most up-to-date information on special education and resources for special education and other special populations during the COVID-19 crisis here.

 Will schools be reopening in the fall?

 The Texas Education Agency (TEA) has released a guide for school districts to use when crafting their plans on how to reopen schools in the fall.